twbs/bootstrap/README.md

-FACEBOOTSTRAP
+FBOOTSTRAPP
 =================

-Facebootstrap is a toolkit for kickstarting the development of facebook iframe apps.
+Fbootstrapp is a toolkit for kickstarting the development of facebook iframe apps.

 It is based on Twitter's excellent Bootstrap.
-Just as this, it includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.
+Just as that, it includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.

 However, these are all styled in colors reminiscing facebook's UI.